Barbara Jung, Silke Lambeck

 Fünf Nüsse für Eichhörnchen

 It's fall!
 The leaves whirl in the wind and the squirrel is beginning to stockpile nuts for the winter.
 So far, five nuts have been gathered.
 The squirrel wants to hide them where no one will find them.
 It does so with great enthusiasm and finds excellent hiding spots.
 However, it was working with such zeal that it, unlike the reader, didn't notice that other animals were watching the whole time.
 When winter comes and everything's covered by a thick blanket of snow, the cheerful little squirrel tries to gather its nuts—only to find that the first four have apparently grown legs and escaped!
 Luckily the fifth and best nut (the one with the tiny hat!) is still there in its fantastic hiding place.
+So it's no problem that the other animals helped themselves to his supply.
+A book about the art of finding pleasure in what you do have instead of worrying about what you don't.
+But this is also a story about garden animals and the changing of the seasons, with all its many marvels—lovingly told with atmospheric illustrations by Henrike Wilson.

 Rights sold to China, Denmark, France, Spain and Korea